wbjin/a2-videostreaming-via-cdn/README.md

 **Proxy.** Rather than modify the video player itself, you will implement adaptive bitrate selection in an HTTP proxy.
 The player requests chunks with standard HTTP GET requests; your proxy will intercept these and modify them to retrieve whichever bitrate your algorithm deems appropriate.

-**Web Server.** Video content will be served from an off-the-shelf web server (Apache).
-As with the proxy, you will run multiple instances of Apache on different IP addresses to simulate a CDN with several content servers.
+**Web Server.** Video content will be served from an off-the-shelf web server.
+As with the proxy, you will run multiple instances of the web server on different IP addresses to simulate a CDN with several content servers.

 **DNS Server.** You will implement a simple DNS that supports only a small portion of actual DNS's functionality.
 Your server will respond to each request with the “best” server for that particular client.